rksch80/secret-agent-calculator/README.md

 A calculator for the **2017 UF Codeathon** to secretly recording suspects while doing arithmetic.

+Example of a working prototype is found on the example branch.

 ## Getting Started

 Look at this [document](https://tinyurl.com/osccodeathon) for more information and a list of requirements for the competition.
 As always, follow the [rubric](http://tinyurl.com/codeathonrubric) to earn as many points as you can.